 Women Living with HIV: Undetectable=Untransmittable

 Women are resilient.
 Women are the solution.
 Advances in HIV treatment have given people living with HIV the tools to live long, healthy lives.
 Improvements in HIV medications means having HIV can be a manageable condition.
-When a person living with HIV is diagnosed early and participates in their medical care, they can live about as long as someone not living with HIV.
+If diagnosed early, people living with HIV who participate in their medical care can live about as long as someone without HIV.

-Taking your HIV medications as prescribed helps keep you healthy by lowering the amount of HIV in your blood to levels that cannot be detected (seen) by standard laboratory tests.
+Taking your HIV medications as prescribed helps keep you healthy.
+This happens by lowering the amount of HIV in your blood to levels that cannot be detected (seen) by standard laboratory tests.
 This is called having an undetectable viral load.
 When you have a consistently undetectable viral load for six months or longer, you cannot pass HIV to your sexual partner.
 In short, Undetectable = Untransmittable (#UequalsU).

 We also now know U=U applies to residual or very small amounts of HIV in tissues or bodily fluids like semen.

 Even if your viral load is undetectable, your viral load can become detectable again if you stop taking HIV medication.